Ready to buy? Shop Avocado mattresses

 |20 Year, Limited||Free White Glove delivery to contiguous U.S|

 Online mattress companies typically ship their items in one of two ways.
-The most common method is called bed-in-a-box shipping, where the mattress is shipped compressed and rolled into a box.
+The most common method is called mattress-in-a-box shipping, where the mattress is shipped compressed and rolled into a box.
 Customers are responsible for unpacking and installing their new mattress, which simply involves opening the box and removing the plastic.

 Another common method is White Glove delivery, where a team delivers and installs the mattress for you.
 Many companies charge an additional fee for White Glove delivery, and customers may also have the option to pay for old mattress removal.